-- Let kids help plan one meal each week.
+- Let kids help plan and prepare 1 meal each week.

 - Serve a variety of foods.

-- Reward children with praise rather than with food.
+- Reward children with praise, not food.

 - Take the stairs instead of the elevator.

 - Get off the bus one stop earlier and walk the rest of the way.